-The Manager believes that the Company's investments in the LF Gresham House UK Micro Cap Fund ("Micro Cap"), LF Gresham House UK Multi Cap Income Fund ("Multi Cap"), and LF Gresham House UK Smaller Companies Fund ("Small Cap") are a core component of the Company's portfolio construction.
+The Manager believes that the Company's investments in the LF Gresham House UK Micro Cap Fund ("Micro Cap"), LF Gresham House UK Multi Cap Income Fund ("Multi Cap"), and, newly, in the LF Gresham House UK Smaller Companies Fund ("Small Cap") are a core component of the Company's portfolio construction.
 These investments provide shareholders with additional diversification through exposure to an additional 98 underlying companies, as well as access to the potential returns available from a larger and more established group of companies that fall within the Manager's core area of expertise.

-Over the year, Micro Cap delivered a 46 per cent return, Multi Cap delivered 33 per cent and the Small Cap fund delivered 60 per cent.
+Over the year, Micro Cap delivered a 46 per cent return and Multi Cap delivered 32 per cent.
+The Company's investment into Small Cap, made in August 2021, has also increased by 0.5 per cent.

 Micro Cap and Multi Cap are both highly rated by independent ratings agencies.
-Each fund has performed well on an absolute basis during the year and has performed in line with its respective peer group.
-Micro Cap's long term cumulative performance has been consistently top quartile within the IA UK Smaller Companies sector and it is the sixth best performing fund over the past 10 years.
+Each fund has performed well on an absolute basis during the vear, although has slightly lagged its respective peer group.
+Micro Cap's long term cumulative performance has been consistently top quartile within the IA UK Smaller Companies sector and is the sixth best performing fund over the past 10 years.
 Multi Cap has been the top performing fund within the IA UK Equity Income sector over three years and since launch in June 2017.
 Small Cap has also achieved top quartile cumulative performance since launch in 2019, and once it has a three-year track record it will be marketed externally.